schneiderandre/ASCScreenBrightnessDetector/README.md

 ### Manually

-Drag the `ASCScreenBrightnessDetector.h` and `ASCScreenBrightnessDetector.m` source files to your project and your are done.
+Drag the `ASCScreenBrightnessDetector.h` and `ASCScreenBrightnessDetector.m` source files to your project and you are done.

 ## Author